Interested in presenting at a SMHCA meeting? Fill out our presenter form below.

 Many of us, whether in agencies or private practice, can feel like we are sometimes “going it alone” and wish we could receive advice from our colleagues, especially on our most difficult cases.
 This is your opportunity to bring those tough cases and clients to your peers to seek feedback in a safe and confidential environment where all psychotherapists – clinical mental health counselors, marriage and family therapists, social workers, and psychologists – can share their struggles and receive advice on their problem cases.
 No cases that need assistance?
 Bring your experience and expertise to share with your colleagues.
 Collaboration is a team effort that enlightens us all!

-Friday, November 21st Online on ZOOM 1:30 PM - 4:30 PM EST
+Friday, May 15th, 2026 Online on ZOOM 1:30 PM - 4:30 PM EST

 Online on ZOOM